vmerkle8331/Cs3300-ruby-rspec/README.md

+## **Overview**

+The repo for this exploration follows a fairly standard Ruby convention for codebases: **the code files are stored in lib/ and the test files are stored in spec/**.
+(We use the RSpec unit-testing framework)

+1. Fork this code
+2. Run your current docker container
+3. Clone this code to your docker environment
+4. Commit and push work Frequently

 # **Ruby Intro**

-This homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.
+This guided exploration gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.
+Review lectures associated with chapter 2 and chapter 8.1-8.2.

-Get started by reading Chapter 3 and trying out some of the tutorials listed at the end of this assignment.

-Step one: “learn” Ruby- easy right?
-No.  Jump in as soon as possible and start trying out Ruby.

 ## **Learning Goals**

-After completing this assignment, you will know how to:

-*   Write code that uses basic constructs in the Ruby language, including methods and arguments, conditionals, string and array manipulation, regular expressions, and basic object-oriented programming mechanisms
+* Write code that uses basic constructs in the Ruby language, including methods and arguments, conditionals, string and array manipulation, regular expressions, and basic object-oriented programming mechanisms.
+* Comment code, take notes and find resources to help you prepare for upcoming tasks
 * Understand the Ruby project conventions for where code files and test files are located in a project's directory hierarchy
 * Run individual tests or suites of tests using the RSpec unit testing tool
-*   Understand the basic syntax of RSpec unit tests and write your own
+* Understand the basic syntax of RSpec unit tests

-## **Commit Work Frequently**

-Run your current docker container and fork this code.
-Then clone this code to your docker environment.

 ## SECTION 1: RUBY BASICS

+“Learn” Ruby- easy right?
+No.  Jump in as soon as possible and start trying out Ruby.
+Find tutorials to help you with the following concepts before writing code.
+Arrays

 ------------------------------------------------------------------------------------------------------------